Copying History Stack to Other Images

 Also why are those default settings applied?
 Is there a way to disable that every time I import a RAW (DNG)?

-#1 Updated by Joe Giampaoli about 3 years ago
+#1 Updated by Joe Giampaoli over 3 years ago

 OK, I think I found a work around, I can open one RAW just turn off sharpening and base curve (which are the ones I really don't want) but leave rotation on then exit to lighttable and copy those settings it will do it.
 I just found out by trying to paste the settings to a single image and I got an error message saying "can't copy history out of unaltered image" so that got me thinking....